ycs18153/iglike_framework/README.md

 $ cd frontend
 $ npm install

-// Lunach frontend
+Lunach frontend
-// Option 1: test in computer
+Option 1: test in computer
-$ HTTPS=true npm start  /* Obtain HTTPS url */
+$ HTTPS=true npm start  //Obtain HTTPS url

-// Option 2: test in line app on mobile
+Option 2: test in line app on mobile
-$ npm start /* Obtain HTTP url */
+$ npm start //Obtain HTTP url

-// in other terminal
+in other terminal
 $ ngrok http 3000 --host-header="localhost:3000"
-// then copy the url and paste to Endpoint URL & Callback URL of liff on LINE Developer
+then copy the url and paste to Endpoint URL & Callback URL of liff on LINE Developer
 ```